BeeGroup-cimne/CR_BCN_KPIs/README.md

 ## Climate Vulnerability Index (CVI)

 The **Climate Vulnerability Index (CVI)** is a composite indicator used to assess climate-related vulnerability across buildings in Barcelona.
-It is calculated using an Empirical Cumulative Distribution Function (ECDF) approach that ranks each individual indicator.
+To assign a vulnerability value to each building for a given indicator, an **Empirical Cumulative Distribution Function (ECDF)** is used.
+The ECDF transforms raw indicator values into a continuous score between 0 and 1, representing the building’s relative position within the city-wide distribution.
+This allows for a finer-grained assessment than discrete quantile bins.
 Indicators are grouped into thematic categories, and each category contributes equally to the initial index — which is the default version shown on the Climate Ready BCN map.
 However, users can adjust the weights of these categories to reflect specific local priorities or sensitivities.

 ### CVI categories and included KPIs: